barbun/ga-extractor/README.md

 ga-extractor setup --help  # For options and flags
 ```

-- Value for `--table-id` can be found in GA web console - Click on _Admin_ section, _View Settings_ and see _View ID_ field
+- Value for `--property-id` can be found in GA4 web console under Admin > Property > Property Settings > Property ID
 - All configurations and generated extracts/reports are stored in `~/.config/ga-extractor/...`
-- You can also use metrics and dimensions presets using `--preset` with `FULL` or `BASIC`, if you're not sure which data to extract
+- You can use metrics and dimensions presets using `--preset` with `FULL` or `BASIC`, if you're not sure which data to extract
+- Alternatively, specify custom metrics and dimensions using `--metrics` and `--dimensions`

 ### Extract